microsoft/mcp-interviewer/README.md

 ## Quick Start

-⚠️ ***mcp-interviewer arbitrarily executes the provided MCP server command in a child process.
+⚠️ ***mcp-interviewer executes the provided MCP server command in a child process.
 Whenever possible, run your server in a container like in the examples below to isolate the server from your host system.***

 First, [install](./README.md#as-a-cli-tool) `mcp-interviewer` as a CLI tool.